 “A blistering sound design and largely great (save for occasionally clumsy computer graphics) FX work with Raimi’s dizzying camera to create an atmosphere of popcorn pandemonium during the film’s technical highlights – a seance; a late-night visit to the cemetery – while elsewhere the assured combination of gags and horror (mostly of the cartoonish gross-out variety) recall the director’s celebrated Evil Dead II (1987).”
 Stuart Willis, The New Flesh: 21st Century Horror Films A – Z, Vol.1

-“hellaciously effective B-movie [that] comes with a handy moral tucked inside its scares, laughs and Raimi’s specialty, the scare/laugh hybrid.”
-Michael Phillips, Chicago Tribune
+“hellaciously effective B-movie [that] comes with a handy moral tucked inside its scares, laughs and Raimi’s speciality, the scare/laugh hybrid.”
+Chicago Tribune

 ” …the most crazy, fun and terrifying horror movie in years.”
-Owen Gleiberman, Entertainment Weekly
+Entertainment Weekly